 A permanent solution for HLW and spent nuclear fuel (SNF) disposal is of great concern for states in which such materials are located.
 Although Yucca Mountain in Nevada was designated as the United States' national geologic repository for nuclear waste, it is not clear whether the site will ever be available as a repository.
-The FFTF supports DOE's effort to develop permanent disposal options that have the consent of the host state to accept HLW as it is available; no specific disposal site or method is supported.
+The FFTF supports DOE's effort to develop permanent disposal options that have the consent of the host state to accept HLW as it is available; FFTF does not express a preference for any specific disposal site or method.